Rosmariflatebo/HAPose/README.md

 &nbsp;
 ## Programs that need to be installed before running the program:
 #### (Make sure that these are installed inside the venv)
+#### If any program recommends upgrading any of the software, so as such.
 #### 1. Torch
 ```bash
 pip install torch